 Students are expected to maintain a journal and each journal must be at least 2 pages long.
 The entries are to reflect your personal observations of issues related to the course, your reaction to this information, and reflections on what you have learned.
 Journals are worth 20 points each.
-Journals must be TYPED in Times New Roman 12 pt font, 1 inch margins.
+Journals must be TYPED in Times New Roman 12 pt font with 1 inch margins.
+Please upload your papers to CANVAS.